indykite/terraform-provider-indykite/docs/resources/trust_score_profile.md

 Required:

 - `name` (String) Name of the trust score dimensions.
-Possible values are: NAME_COMPLETENESS, NAME_FRESHNESS, NAME_INVALID, NAME_ORIGIN, NAME_VALIDITY, NAME_VERIFICATION.
-Origin: Identifies where the data comes from, ensuring its source is transparent and trustworthy.
-Validity: Checks whether the data is in the correct format and follows expected rules.
-Completeness: Confirms that no critical information is missing from the data.
-Freshness: Measures how up-to-date the data is to ensure it’s still relevant.
-Verification: Ensures the data has been reviewed and confirmed as accurate by a trusted source.
+Possible values are: `NAME_COMPLETENESS`, `NAME_FRESHNESS`, `NAME_INVALID`, `NAME_ORIGIN`, `NAME_VALIDITY`, `NAME_VERIFICATION`.  `Origin`: Identifies where the data comes from, ensuring its source is transparent and trustworthy.  `Validity`: Checks whether the data is in the correct format and follows expected rules.  `Completeness`: Confirms that no critical information is missing from the data.  `Freshness`: Measures how up-to-date the data is to ensure it’s still relevant.  `Verification`: Ensures the data has been reviewed and confirmed as accurate by a trusted source.
 - `weight` (Number) Weight represents how relevant the dimension is in the trust score calculation.